Project-Counter/cop5/source/02-overview/index.rst

 This section provides an overview of the scope of the COUNTER Code of Practice.

-:numref:`specifications` :ref:`specifications` introduces the REQUIRED reports, describes the common format shared by all COUNTER reports, and defines the COUNTER report attributes and their values.
+:numref:`specifications` :ref:`specifications` introduces the REQUIRED COUNTER Reports, describes the common format shared by all COUNTER Reports, and defines the COUNTER Report attributes and their values.

-:numref:`reports` :ref:`reports` provides detailed specifications for each COUNTER report.
-Use this section to understand what elements are included in each report.
+:numref:`reports` :ref:`reports` provides detailed specifications for each COUNTER Report and Standard Views of the COUNTER Reports.
+Use this section to understand what elements are included in each COUNTER Report.

 :numref:`delivery` :ref:`delivery` outlines the options a report provider MUST provide to enable customers to access their reports.